wavefrontHQ/docs/pages/doc/tutorial_data_ingestion.md

 summary: Learn how to get data into Wavefront.
 ---

 Getting data into Wavefront is quick and easy.
-There three main paths:
+There are three main paths:

 - You ingest metrics data using one or more collector agents and the Wavefront proxy.
 A collector agent, such as Telegraf or Docker cAdvisor, collects metrics such as capacity and usage from your systems, and outputs them to storage, in this case the Wavefront proxy.
 The Wavefront proxy works with the Wavefront server to ensure security and end-to-end flow control.
 - Your application sends metrics directly to a proxy.